-- o \$20,000, if the participant moves to an area that is an area of reduced risk (as defined above) as long as the move is to a residence within the same County as the eligible property; or - \$10,000 if the participant moves to an area that is in an area of reduced risk (as defined above) outside of the county where the eligible property is located, as long as the move is to a residence within North Carolina. - There are three Affordable Housing Incentives.
-Eligible applicants may receive one of the following to establish a new primary residence after buyout (see Table 3 for an overview of the incentives): - The Affordable Rental Incentive is available to eligible households with annual incomes at or below 80% of AMI who choose to rent after the buyout of the eligible property.
-The incentive is based on a percentage of the average Fair Market Rents by county (as determined by HUD6) and the size of the rental unit (the incentive amount is based on the lesser of the actual size of the unit rented, or the number of bedrooms needed according to SBP's rental incentive occupancy guidelines).
-Supporting documentation indicating primary residence occupancy of the rental unit, including an executed one-year lease, is required.
-The unit must be in a risk reduction area and be within the same county as the
+- \$20,000, if the participant moves to an area that is an area of reduced risk (as defined above) as long as the move is to a residence within the same County as the eligible property; or - \$10,000 if the participant moves to an area that is in an area of reduced risk (as defined above) outside of the county where the eligible property is located, as long as the move is to a residence within North Carolina. - There are three Affordable Housing Incentives.
+Eligible applicants may receive one of the following to establish a new primary residence after buyout (see Table 3 for an overview of the incentives).
+NCORR offers a Fast Track Affordable Housing Incentive of \$50,000 (which may be adjusted occasionally based on market conditions and other factors) to assist eligible LMI homeowners in achieving housing stability quickly.